goustoben/gousto-webclient/docs/decisions/0001-configuration.md

 ## Context / Problem Statement

 Our configuration is extremely complex.
-We have a lot of different ways of introducing configuration into our application currently.
+We have a lot of different ways of introducing configuration into our application currently, and these also vary depending on which environment (local/staging etc.) the app is running in.

 We are using a combination of build time, deploy time and runtime configuration.

 Because of the complexity of how we configure the app it is: